Attested: [ci]vitatiscorieltavvorom, from a tile graffito #itatiscoriel#auuoro# found at Churchover, Warwickshire, as read by Tomlin (1982).

 Where: Possibly a name for the Midlands tribe otherwise recorded as Coritani and thought to be centered around Leicester.

-Notes: Both Tomlin and Coates wrote while people believed the mistaken view of R&S that the Cosmography seriously corrupted names, and also while it was fashionable to hunt preferentially for Celtic etymologies.
-If one discounts those views, possibility 1 seems best.
+Notes: Both Tomlin and Coates wrote while people believed a mistaken theory that the Cosmography seriously corrupted names, and also while it was fashionable to hunt preferentially for Celtic etymologies.
+Discounting those views makes possibility 1 seems best, especially if Latin horrea ‘storehouses’ is cognate with coria, since one might expect to see it on pottery.
+Rivet & Smith quoted an incorrect earlier reading, which appeared to mention soliliorum.